ahessl/Final/README.md

-# Manipulating Dataframes that Contain a Variety of Data
+# Manipulating .csv Files that Contain a Variety of Data in Numerous Formatts

 Once in a blue moon, under the arc of a double rainbow, you might find yourself blessed with a perfectly formatted .csv file.
 However, once the rainbows fade and you realize that many files are in fact compiled and formatted in a way that makes you question your sanity, you begin your search for a way to read and manipulate the files to fit your needs.
 This is my story...